 7. "The Best Years of My Life Are Over."

 Whether we are young, middle-aged, or old, the great majority of us believe that happiness declines with age, falling more and more with every decade until we reach that point at which our lives are characterized by sadness and loss.
 Thus, we may be surprised to learn what research conclusively confirms—that many of us could not be farther from the truth when we conclude that our finest years are long behind us.
 Older people are actually happier and more satisfied with their lives than younger people; they experience more positive emotions and fewer negative ones, and their emotional experience is more stable and less sensitive to the vicissitudes of daily negativity and stress.

-Although exactly when the well-being peak takes place is still unclear—three recent studies demonstrated that the peak of positive emotional experience occurred at ages sixty-four, sixty-five, and seventy-nine, respectively—what is very clear is that youth and emerging adulthood are not the sunniest times of life.
+Although exactly when the well-being peak takes place is still unclear—three recent studies demonstrated that the peak of positive emotional experience occurred at ages 64, 65, and 79, respectively—what is very clear is that youth and emerging adulthood are not the sunniest times of life.

-For a great deal more detail—and citations of supporting theory and research—see my new book, The Myths of Happiness (Penguin Press).
+For a great deal more detail—and citations of supporting theory and research—see my new book, The Myths of Happiness.